 Put the main ingredients and spices in the Instant Pot.
 I always use frozen chicken and they have enough moisture that I don't add water, but I would guess with fresh chicken you will need to add a little water.
 Add as little as possible so the spices will brown.

-Push the Meat/Stew button and let it cook for 35 minutes on high pressure.
+Push the Soup button and let it cook for 30 minutes on high pressure.

 Let the steam out.
 The chicken should be super soft.
 If not, cook for a few more minutes.